kanup4m/weather-react-native/README.md

 2- Create .env in root directory.

 3- Add your openweather key to .env file.
+   `KEY=YOUR OPENWEATHER KEY`

 4- Run `npm install`